StudioLabs/fb-flo/README.md

 ### 1. Install Chrome Extension

-Grab the [https://chrome.google.com/webstore/detail/devtools-live/mibfmhaegkllojggdbddpfdimhmbhkcn?hl](Devtools Live extension).
+Grab the [Devtools Live extension](https://chrome.google.com/webstore/detail/devtools-live/mibfmhaegkllojggdbddpfdimhmbhkcn?hl).
 This will add a new tab in your Chrome DevTools called 'Live'.

 or